CubeCoding7/CubeCity-Resource-Pack/README.md

-Resource Pack for the CubeCity Minecraft Server Includes all the models from the Hermitcraft Server
+Resource Pack for the CubeCity Minecraft Server Includes all the models from the Hermitcraft Server and our own